tsellam/findviews/README.md

 ### `_core` functions

 The functions `findviews`, `findviews_to_predict` and `findviews_to_compare`
-presents their results with Shiny apps.
-This method can be heavy at times, and we may prefer to obtain the results directly as R objects (possibly to use them in a more complex workflow).
+present their results with Shiny.
+At times, this method can be heavy and it may be preferable to obtain the results directly as R objects (possibly to use them in a more complex workflow).
 This is possible, with the `_core` functions.
-The functions `findviews_core`, `findviews_to_predict_core` and `findviews_to_compare_core` operate exactly as their counterparts, but they return their results directly as lists and data frames.
+The functions `findviews_core`, `findviews_to_predict_core` and `findviews_to_compare_core` operate exactly as their counterparts, but they return their results as lists and data frames.

 ## A word of warning